Today's NHL Games on TV: Channel & Free Streaming | December 30

 NHL Games on TV Today: Channel & Free Streaming Options | December 30

-In a Saturday NHL slate that features plenty of compelling matchups, the Edmonton Oilers versus the Los Angeles Kings is a game to catch.
+Saturday's NHL lineup has plenty of excitement, including a matchup between the Edmonton Oilers and the Los Angeles Kings.

-You will find info on how to watch today's NHL action right here.
+You can find information on live coverage of Saturday's NHL action right here.

 Sign up using our links for ESPN+, Fubo and Max to make sure you can stream NHL action across your devices this season.